Back to Portfolio

 3. Solaris will achieve 3-4 year paybacks on $2B+ in deployed capital.
 This has been demonstrated at small scale with one primary customer.
 Replicating it across multiple sites, customers, and geographies is assumed but unproven.

 This is the uncomfortable truth for value investors: sometimes the expensive stock is actually the cheap one, if the growth is real and imminent.
 The question is whether we have the analytical conviction to distinguish genuine growth from promoted growth.
+And the April price action -- up 8.5% on no new information -- makes us more cautious, not less.

 The Contrarian View